anchoranalysis/anchoranalysis.github.io/pages/installation.md

 2. Ensure the directory for the `java` application exists in the `PATH` variable.

 For Anchor:
 3. Add the `bin/` subdirectory of the anchor-distribution to `PATH`.
-4. Set up `ANCHOR_HOME` to point to the root-directory of the anchor-distribution.

 Please use the standard ways to set environment variables, e.g. for [Windows](https://www.computerhope.com/issues/ch000549.htm), and for Linux and macOS, lines can be added at the end of `$HOME/.bash_profile` ala: